adiwg/mdEditor-doc/tutorial/entering-metadata/entering-contact-ind-quick.md

 ![Create New Contact Window](/assets/tutorial/new-contact-ind-2.png){caption}

-After clicking <strong><span class="btn btn-success btn-sm"> <i class="fa fa-floppy-o"> </i> Save</span></strong> you are transferred to the mdEditor window for contact records.
+After clicking <strong><span class="btn btn-success btn-xs"> <i class="fa fa-floppy-o"> </i> Save</span></strong> you are transferred to the mdEditor window for contact records.
 Notice that the individual contact you just entered is colored green in the <span class="md-window">Primary Sidebar</span>.
 This is because the record is clean!
 There are no additional required elements.
 To be sure, there are still a lot of contact elements that can be entered to further define our contact, but what we have is sufficient to return to editing our metadata record.

 Although we could return to entering metadata, let's add another contact first.
 This time we will make an "Organization" contact.